As Christmas and New Year drift away, my thoughts immediately turn to the six nations.

 It has been this way for as long as I can remember.

-This will be the 61st tournament of my lifetime, and I am just as excited as I was for my first.
+This will be the 62nd tournament of my life and I am just as excited as I was for my first.

 The history of this tournament, the rights of passage passed on by friends and family, and the memories of matches and weekends with people no longer with us, make it for me the best rugby tournament in the world.